snikch/api/README.md

 # Go API Framework

-Note: This is not even Alpha software.
+Status: This is used in production for several apis and as such is considered stable, but open to api changes without warning.

-API View Controller Toolkit.
+API Toolkit.

 ## Ethos